 Take a look at the comparison between nice and bad logos:

 So what’s first?
-Our team created some key steps (with a few tips) that you’ll need to take in mind to create a logo that will adore your customer.
+Our team created some key steps (with a few tips) that you’ll need to consider to create a logo that will adore your customer.
 Take out your diaries, friends.

 1. Think about your brand story.